OCFL/spec/draft/spec/index.md

 consistent manner.
 As such, the OCFL does not support the portability of these attributes.

-2. Hard and soft (symbolic) links are not portable and <span id="E090" class="rfc2119">MUST NOT</span> be used within OCFL Storage hierachies.
+2. Hard and soft (symbolic) links are not portable and <span id="E090" class="rfc2119">MUST NOT</span> be used within OCFL Storage hierarchies.
 A common use case for links is storage deduplication.
 OCFL inventories provide a portable method of achieving the same effect by using digests to address content.

 3. File paths and filenames in the OCFL are case sensitive.
 Filesystems <span id="E091" class="rfc2119">MUST</span>